futureproofmusicschool/milestone-widget/reference/SAMPLESTUDENTRECORD.md

 ### Monthly Progress
 Each month tracks:
 - `status`: `not_started` | `in_progress` | `complete`
-- `weeklyPractices`: Boolean flags for each week's completion
 - `milestoneStatus`: Dual verification system
   - `studentComplete`: Student's self-assessment
   - `studentCompleteDate`: When student marked complete